NIX at Blockchain | IoT | AI | CyberSecurity Expo North America 2018

 Most of the participants presented solutions for factories and industrial issues.
 Despite the fact that modern production mechanisms are equipped with sensors that track hundreds of work parameters, the task of predictive analysis – to avoid production downtime – remains relevant.
 Some exhibitors offered sensors for production, others – platforms for collecting and analyzing data.
 There were also those who offered an integrated approach – to synchronize with the sensors that are already in production (obsolete models with missing sensors), and collect indicators in real time and connect the AI models to determine anomalies and make recommendations on how to prevent problems before the mechanism fails.

 Different companies presented solutions from Japan and South Korea.
-Companies from Japan demoed technologies for individual use – for example, sensors in the soles of sneakers, which allow you to track training results in real time and make recommendations for achieving your goals, or solutions for tracking the rehabilitation process when data is transmitted to your doctor, who can correct program, evaluating the individual progress of each patient.
+According to a post on Bestecasinozondercruks, companies from Japan demoed technologies for individual use – for example, sensors in the soles of sneakers, which allow you to track training results in real time and make recommendations for achieving your goals, or solutions for tracking the rehabilitation process when data is transmitted to your doctor, who can correct program, evaluating the individual progress of each patient.
 At the same time, representatives from South Korea focused more on smart home solutions.
 For instance, they presented “smart” curtains that can be controlled with a smartphone – change their position and adjust the transparency depending on the illumination outside.

 Another interesting direction in IoT is an attempt to minimize power consumption using sensors.
 PsiKick introduced low-power sensors that operate without a battery from various sources of energy, including solar, thermal gradients, vibrations, and radio waves in the room.
 In the same direction, uBeam presented solution in the field of energy transfer to various devices (sensors, smartphones, laptops) using ultrasound.
 With the help of patented transmitters and receivers, uBeam can provide the necessary power to charge a range of devices from portable electronics to IoT sensors at various distances.